Resolution and Restructuring - Autos

 The second capital injection, in May 2009, included $4 billion to support GMAC’s acquisition of Chrysler Financials’ floorplan financing work with Chrysler.
 The Congressional Oversight Panel indicated that this acquisition was a small addition to GMAC’s already sizable $26.5 billion in wholesale automobile loans (COP 2010).
 The Treasury pledged to support GMAC by providing financing to Chrysler, pursuant to which Chrysler would transfer the funds to the Dealer LLC which would be used solely to reimburse GMAC for losses that may be incurred in connection with the agreement (Treasury 2009).

-Legal Authority3
+Legal Authority

 The various elements of the multi-faceted assistance extended to GMAC were authorized under a number of laws as shown in Figure 6.
 A majority of the programs were in place in September 2008 when GMAC first sought assistance, and several came on track during the next month.
-They were with the exception of the BHC and SCAP/AIFPFNWhile the AIFP was announced in December 2008, the SCAP was not implemented until early 2009.
+They were with the exception of the BHC and SCAP/AIFPFWhile the AIFP was announced in December 2008, the SCAP was not implemented until early 2009.
 The 14th-largest BHC following its conversion, GMAC was one of the 19 financial institutions first subject to the SCAP stress test and capital requirements. broad based plans.

 Figure 6: Emergency Facilities Accessed by GMAC